How much will we be spending on dad for Father’s Day in 2023?Read more…

 Auto loans and your credit score

 These numbers comes as no surprise — having a high credit score opens you up to competitive deals from more lenders.
-However, car loans to borrowers with scores below 620 were more prevalent than those to borrowers with credit scores between 620 and 650.
+However, car loans to borrowers with scores of under 620 were more prevalent than those to borrowers with credit scores of 620 to 650.
 This could be because it’s uncommon for lenders to market to fair-credit borrowers.

 Auto loan delinquency rates

-Despite the high rate of high-credit borrowers, the number of delinquent accounts 90 days overdue has steadily risen since 2013.
+Despite the high rate of high-credit borrowers, the number of delinquent accounts — defined as accounts more than 90 days overdue — has steadily risen since 2013.
 Just under 5% of borrowers were over 90 days delinquent in 2019.

 4 tips to avoid defaulting on a car loan